lucasquemelli/telecom_customer_churn/README.md

 Customer churn is one of the essential metrics that every business must evaluate to grow.
 Acquiring a new customer costs more than retaining the existing ones.
 Companies can spend less on operating costs to reach new customers by increasing customer retention.

-**Purpose:** To build a machine learning model to help predict customers likely to churn in the next N months and facilitate taking business actions to reduce the churn.
+**Purpose:** To build a machine learning model to help predict customers likely to churn and facilitate taking business actions to reduce the churn.

 **Strategy:** we used the CRISP-DS (Cross-Industry Process - Data Science) as the main project management methodology.